vinceskahan/weewx-getting-started/README.md

 WeeWX supports many dozens of weather station vendors and models, as well as a variety of external sources of data such as MQTT.
 It can also (optionally) upload your weather data to a variety of external sites such as Weather Underground.

-WeeWX is extremely extensible, with many dozens of user-developed additions and integrations you may choose to add, including user-developed dashboards presenting the available data in a variety of ways.
+WeeWX is extremely extensible, with many dozens of user-developed additions and integrations you may choose to add in order to ingest or present your data in a variety of ways.
 It can run on basically any hardware that can run a modern python version 3.7 or later and may be installed in multiple ways, including via pre-built packages installable onto the most common unix/linux platforms.

-User support is done via the weewx-user [Google Group](https://groups.google.com/g/weewx-user) that you may subscribe to and view via a web browser, or you may alternately choose to receive posts via email.
+User support is done via the weewx-user [Google Group](https://groups.google.com/g/weewx-user) you may choose the subscribe to.
+A Google account login is required for posting.

+## A Typical System

+A typical WeeWX system consists of two parts, WeeWX itself and a web server.

+WeeWX does 'not' come with a web server.
+It is expected that the user install and configure the web server of their choice.

 ## Some Terminology